StatCan/cae-eac/docs/en/ExtVirtualMachines.md

 ## Virtual Machine

-Before logging into your virutal machine, you must first login to the [DAS portal](ExtPortal.md)
+Before logging into your virutal machine, you must first login to the [Data Analyitics Services portal](ExtPortal.md)

 1. You will see at the bottom of the hub page the Virtual Machine that you can access.
 From the portal, you will be able to perform three different actions.
 You can either: